araobp/pic-mcu/BLINKERS.md

 # Blinkers

+This is a remake of [another project that have used ST25DV04K with STM32](https://github.com/araobp/stm32-mcu/tree/master/NUCLEO-F401RE/NFC).

 ## Background

 In some project, I need a simple device like this: one of LEDs in an array blinks as an indicator of some current action ongoing on another device.